Skip to content

 }

-Intuitively, regardless of the CPU architecture, since we're doing the exact same thing, the compiled assembly should look more or less the same.
-But when we place the three architectures side by side in Compiler Explorer, we find they look completely different—the instruction formats, register names, and even the way multiplication is implemented are all different.
-But upon closer observation, a key pattern emerges: although they look different, the skeleton is actually the same—fetch the parameter from somewhere, perform the operation, and put the result in an agreed-upon location to return.
-Once we understand this skeleton, reading assembly is no longer intimidating.
+Intuitively, regardless of the CPU architecture, since the task is identical, the resulting assembly code should be roughly the same.
+However, when we place the three architectures side-by-side in Compiler Explorer, we find that they look completely different—the instruction formats, register naming, and even the implementation of multiplication vary.
+But upon closer inspection, a key pattern emerges: while the "appearance" differs, the skeleton is actually the same—they all retrieve parameters from specific locations, perform operations, and then place the results in agreed-upon locations for return.
+Once we understand this skeleton, reading assembly code is no longer intimidating.

 The x86-64 Version

-Let's look at x86-64 first, since most development machines run this architecture.
-Under -O2 optimization, GCC generates the following code:
+Let's start with x86-64, as most development machines run on this architecture.
+With -O2 optimization, GCC generates the following code:

 asm